quarrant/mobx-persist-store/Readme.md

 #### StorageOptions & ReactionOptions

 > **StorageOptions**
->  - `name` (String) - should be a unique identifier and will be used as the key for the data storage.
+>  - `name` (String) - Should be a unique identifier and will be used as the key for the data storage.
 >  - `properties` (Array of String) - A list of observable properties on the store you want to persist.
 Doesn't save MobX actions or computed values.
 >  - `storage` [localStorage Like API](https://hacks.mozilla.org/2009/06/localstorage/) - facilitates the reading, writing, and removal of the persisted store data.
 For **ReactNative** it may be `AsyncStorage`, `FS`, etc. and for **React** - `localStorage`, `sessionStorage`, `localForage` etc.
 >     - If you have an app that is Server-side rendering (SSR) you can set the value `undefined` to prevent errors.